Virtual Machine Autodiscovery

 - Do Nothing: Take no action.

-Overwrite existing object categories: If selected, existing object categories will be overwritten with the selected category.
+- Overwrite existing object categories: If selected, existing object categories are overwritten with the selected category.

 Hypervisor Options

-Toggle service level on VM power state: If a VM is powered off, checking this box will mark that VM as "Not in Service".
+- Toggle service level on VM power state: If a VM is powered off, marks that VM as "Not in Service".

-Get Guest OS Info: This grabs the guest OS information for a VM from VMware.
-It is not as detailed as machine-level WMI/SSH discovery.
+- Get Guest OS Info: Retrieves the guest OS information for a VM from VMware.
+Not as detailed as machine-level WMI or SSH discovery.

-Ignore Guest UUID: Do not discover guest UUID number.
+- Ignore Guest UUID: Do not discover the guest UUID number.

-Discover vCloud: Discover vCloud instances (if using vCloud connector for vSphere, vRealize, etc.) and create custom fields for any VMWare tags.
+- Discover vCloud: Discovers vCloud instances (if using vCloud connector for vSphere, vRealize, and so on) and creates custom fields for any VMware tags.

 Miscellaneous Options

-Add first discovered disk for VM: Add the first discovered vHDD to the device properties (the default is false).
-This might not be accurate for your particular environment so use this option with care.
+- Add first discovered disk for VM: Adds the first discovered vHDD to the device properties.
+Off by default.
+This may not be accurate for your particular environment, so use this option with care.

-You can schedule the autodiscovery to run on a recurring basis.
-Specifically, you can choose to run autodiscovery on certain days of the week and at a specific time each day.
+You can schedule the discovery to run on a recurring basis on certain days of the week and at a specific time each day.

-Select Add another Autodiscovery Schedule when creating or editing a job to create a run schedule for that job.
+Select Add another Autodiscovery Schedule when creating or editing a job to create a run schedule.

-When you save the job, you'll see the Run Now button to run the job immediately.
+After saving the job, click Run Now to run the job immediately.
 You can also run the job from the list page.

 Newly created jobs will not run on the first day they are created to prevent an unintentionally large number of jobs from running initially.
-If you would like to run a job after its initial creation, click the Run Now button.
+To run a job after its initial creation, click Run Now.

 Under the Hood